phn/pytpm/doc/reference_tpm.rst

 CONS
 ~~~~

-The class ``CONS`` represens a "line segment" between two stars.
+The class ``CONS`` represents a "line segment" between two stars.
 It
 has four floating point data attributes, ``a1``, ``d1``, ``a2`` and
 ``d2``, representing the coordinates of the two stars involved.